hepChern/doc-en/source/startup.md

 chern init Demo2
 ```
 And following the instruction, and you will have an empty analysis project.
-Simply type `help_me`, and you will get some help infomation.
+Simply type `helpme`, and you will get some help infomation.
 We would like to create an algorithm, type:
 ```
 mk_algorithm algorithm